How beavers are returning to England's forests

 Staff attaching trail camera to a tree next to a large beaver dam

-Growing beaver family
+Growing beaver families

 The Yorkshire beavers have also been busy growing their family with the patter of tiny webbed feet.
 Beavers give birth from spring to early summer and kits stay within the lodge for the first 1 or 2 months of their lives.
 The Cropton Forest pair had two kits the first year, who have both grown well and been helping the adults with habitat amendments and learning the ropes of tree felling.